 It was only over time and out of necessity that our palettes adapted to discarded entrails and the mostly inedible body parts that represented the literal garbage of the plantation.

 Masters of the art of making lemonade from lemons, our ancestors turned those trashed intestines, bones, feet and bitter greens into an herbaceous, flavorful source of sustenance that later made its‘ way to the tables of the big house and plates of the slave masters, their guests and their kin.

 By the 1960’s, what was formerly known plantation food became what we’ve come to embrace as soul food.

 While representing a mere 15% of the US population, African-Americans top the leaderboard in deaths from heart attacks, strokes, most cancers and come in a close 2nd place to our Hispanic brethren in deaths from diabetes.

-While there’s some debate built around the relevance and meaning of everything from cultural food traditions to genetic predispositions, history and science supports these facts: 1) Ancestral food brought over from Africa early on is authentic soul food, not the plantation food that was forced upon us 2) Genetics load the gun but, in most cases, it’s’ your fork and what you elect to put at the end of it thats responsible for the promotion of the chronic diseases that pull the trigger.
+While there’s some debate around the relevance and meaning of everything from soul food traditions to genetic predispositions, history and science supports these facts: 1) Ancestral food brought over from Africa early on is authentic soul food, not the plantation food that was forced upon us 2) Genetics load the gun but, in most cases, it’s your fork and fand what you elect to put at the end of it that's responsible for the promotion of the chronic diseases that pull the trigger.

-In revising soul food to an embrace of its’ origins in ancestral foods, we extend, not only our history but a much needed lifeline to health-wealth.
+In revising soul food to an embrace of its’ origins in healthy variations of ancestral food, we extend, not only our history but a much needed lifeline to health-wealth.

 So, the next time your vegan sister or brother begins a conversation about the power of plants, open your soul to receive a helping of that ancestral soul food.